iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/evm.md

 The `evm` contract is one of the [core contracts](overview.md) on each IOTA Smart Contracts chain.

 The `evm` core contract provides the necessary infrastructure to accept Ethereum transactions and execute EVM code.
+It also includes the implementation of the [ISC Magic contract](../../evm/magic.md).

 :::note
 For more information about how ISC supports EVM contracts, refer to the [EVM](../../evm/introduction.md) section.